Download the example workbook

 This tutorial will demonstrate how to set up and calculate a running total in Excel.

-To calculate a running total, you’ll need to use the SUM function with a combination of absolute and relative references.
+To calculate a running total, we’ll need to use the SUM function with a combination of absolute and relative references.
 These mixed references will allow you to create a growing total that is anchored to the initial value.